WandaVision: Costumes

 Rubeo said it was rare for a singular piece of media to progress through so many different decades without its characters aging, and noted that the costumes of the various sitcoms being emulated by the series were not necessarily what was being worn at the time so she was replicating the looks of those series rather than the decades themselves.
 Around 80 percent of the period costumes were made for the series to fit the actors, with the rest bought or rented from "special [costume] houses" and collections that knew of the fabrics used in the 1950s and 1960s and how garments were constructed then.
-Olsen enjoyed exploring how women were viewed in society in each decade through Maximoff's costumes.
+Olsen enjoyed exploring how women were viewed in society in each decade through Wanda's costumes.
 Hair stylist Karen Bartek created 22 wigs for the series to represent the different eras from the 1950s to the 1980s, which allowed these different eras to be filmed in one day without needing to re-style the actors' hair.
 Rubeo added an element of teal to each of Dennings' costumes to match the color of the actress's eyes.

-Maximoff gets a new superhero costume at the end of the series when she takes on the mantle of the Scarlet Witch.
+Wanda gets a new superhero costume at the end of the series when she takes on the mantle of the Scarlet Witch.
 This costume was designed by Andy Park of Marvel Studios' visual development team, and Rubeo worked with Ironhead Studios to create it.
-She explained that the creatives wanted the costume to be more mature and "weathered" than Maximoff's previous costumes, acknowledging what the character has gone through in the MCU so far.
+She explained that the creatives wanted the costume to be more mature and "weathered" than Wanda's previous costumes, acknowledging what the character has gone through in the MCU so far.
 They also wanted it to be less revealing and not include a corset or tights, as Olsen had previously expressed concern over her "cleavage corset" costume from the films and the fact that she was the only female superhero in the MCU with such a revealing outfit; Olsen consulted on the design for the new costume.
 Shakman said the biggest element for discussion was the crown, which they initially thought should be smaller than it is in the comics.
-They ultimately decided to "go big or go home" with the crown, which is depicted as forming from magical energy before Maximoff uses her creation magic to turn it into a solid object.
-Rubeo worked with shoemaking company Jitterbug Boy to create the boots for Maximoff's costume.
+They ultimately decided to "go big or go home" with the crown, which is depicted as forming from magical energy before Wanda uses her creation magic to turn it into a solid object.
+Rubeo worked with shoemaking company Jitterbug Boy to create the boots for Wanda's costume.